27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Bilbao: Poshtel and Quartier Bilbao

-Basque Country, up in the North.
-Oh get ready for a unique culture and lots of yummy Pintxos.
+Basque Country, up north.
+Get ready for a unique culture and a lot of yummy pintxos.

 1. Poshtel Bilbao – Premium Hostel